People's Champ Movement

 The People's Champ Movement (PCM) is a political party in the Philippines, currently affiliated with the PROMDI and previously the United Nationalist Alliance.
 It is led by Manny Pacquiao, who founded the party, and is mainly based in General Santos and Sarangani.

 The party also ran for a seat in the congress in the 2019 elections, but they ranked 97 out of 134 running party-lists, thus not winning a seat.
 The votes they have are only 60,040, 0.22% of the national votes.

 Members

-The party has four elected officials:
+The party has seven elected officials: